 The technician will then go into your options, which will involve swapping out the part and fixing the issue, but may also involve upgrading parts of the AC system, the A/C system itself, or your complete heating and AC system.
 In some cases, it may make more sense to buy an entire new heating and AC system, specifically if the A/C system is past its prime, or likely to break down again and end up costing you more for A/C system repairs in the end.
 The service tech will go over how much time, effort, and cost it will take to rectify the trouble.

 The repairman may now explain what could have been done to prevent the issue or part failure and how to avoid a future issue from occurring.
 This typically includes proactive maintenance, which not only helps stop an A/C system breakdown, but in most cases also keeps your air conditioning warranty valid.
 Most expert air conditioner repair companies will offer an annual service plan so you don’t have to think about making future HVAC tune-up appointments for your systems.

 At the end, they will go over the process for repairing the failed part or resolving the issue.
 If you elect that AC repair is better for you than buying an upgraded A/C system, the technician will order any parts needed and schedule your next appointment to repair the AC.
 Or, if the necessary part is already obtainable on their truck, they will go ahead and start the air conditioner repair work with your permission.

 Keep in mind that throughout Tempe your system is in good hands with Bob Brown Service Experts.
-Our technicians are NATE-certified and have been through extensive background checks so you can feel confident with the technicians we send into your home.
+Our technicians are ACE-certified and have been through extensive background checks so you can feel confident with the technicians we send into your home.
 If you ever come across any questions about your air conditioning system or what to expect with your AC repair, give us a call 24/7 at 623-243-4517 and we’ll be happy to walk you through the process.